en0/rpos/README.md

     Open configure.mk.
 Verify the compiler names match the ones you just created.
 Also, feel free to tweek any other settings.

+    Also, verify that your compiler is in your path.
+There is a bash script in the scripts directory to add it for you assuming the compiler name is the default.

+    _$ . scripts/env.sh_

 3. Review Options.

     You can look at the current env by running _make info_.